securityfirst/tent-content/contents_ru/personal/stress/beginner/chronic-stress-causes.md

 [Title]: # (Хронический стресс - причины)
 [Order]: # (6)

-# Chro
-ic Stress - Causes
+# Chronic Stress - Causes

-Chro
-ic (or cumulative) stress occurs regularly amo g aid workers a d activists, yet ofte goes u recog ised or u reported.
+Chronic (or cumulative) stress occurs regularly among aid workers and activists, yet often goes unrecognised or unreported.

-With healthy levels of stress, symptoms are ge erally mild a d temporary - people retur to ormal fu ctio i g whe the stress factor is removed.
-If exposure to stress is excessive or lo g-term however, symptoms ca persist a d multiply, resulti g i chro ic or cumulative stress.
-Not o ly is this worse for the body physically a d me tally, but chro ic stress ca also erode copi g mecha isms.
+With healthy levels of stress, symptoms are generally mild and temporary - people return to normal functioning when the stress factor is removed.
+If exposure to stress is excessive or long-term however, symptoms can persist and multiply, resulting in chronic or cumulative stress.
+Not only is this worse for the body physically and mentally, but chronic stress can also erode coping mechanisms.

-Chro
-ic stress builds slowly a
-d may be hard to
-otice i
- yourself or others.
-If
-ot properly ma
-aged, chro
-ic stress ca
- lead to bur
-out.
+Chronic stress builds slowly and may be hard to notice in yourself or others.
+If not properly managed, chronic stress can lead to burnout.